 Why is this definition important?

 Because native English accents are defined by what I call ‘flow’.
 Think of a river flowing, or even better think of air flowing.
 Air flows through the house unless the windows and the doors block it.
 Well, your voice flows on breath or air.
 And when you close your mouth, or your tongue touches something you block the air flow.
 Your lips and your tongue are the windows and the doors.
-If you want your speech to flow and to sound like a native English accent then we need to keep the windows and the doors open to allow the air to flow!
+If you want your speech to sound and to flow like a native English accent then we need to keep the windows and the doors open to allow the air to flow!

 Now here is the interesting bit.
 The consonants, or when the mouth touches itself, create blocks to that flow.
 Think about it.
 If you close your lips to produce a /p/ or /b/ then for a brief moment you restrict the air flow and block the smooth flow.
 This is what makes an accent sound foreign.